1211101234/classic-car-blog-/frontend/README.md

 Generate a new component:

 bash
-Copy code
 ng generate component component-name
 For a full list of schematics:

 bash
-Copy code
 ng generate --help
 Building for production
 bash
-Copy code
 ng build
 Build artifacts are stored in the dist/ folder.
-Production builds are optimized for speed.
+Production builds are optimized for performance.

 Running tests
 Unit tests (Karma):

 bash
-Copy code
 ng test
 End-to-end tests:

 bash
-Copy code
 ng e2e
-Angular CLI does not include an e2e framework by default.
+Note: Angular CLI does not include an end-to-end testing framework by default.

 Backend (Django)
 The backend is built with Django and serves the API for the Angular frontend.